Addis Ababa Addis Ababa, Ethiopia Travel Guide

 Check out area art galleries in Addis Ababa, like the Zoma Museum or private galleries, to experience local art scenes.

-Critical information for your safety and well-being.
+Critical information for your security and well-being.

 For tourist-specific issues or to report a crime, proceed to the nearest police station.